KhiopsML/khiops-doc/docs/setup/conda.md

         ```

         Be aware that this may result in **slower execution times** compared to other platforms.
 This limitation is expected to be addressed in a future MPICH release.

+=== "Users of :simple-jupyter: Jupyter Notebooks"
+    !!! warning
+        If you are using Khiops with Conda via a Jupyter environment and your
+        computer also has a version of MPI installed outside of Conda, this can
+        cause problems.
+The Khiops library might then detect the wrong version of
+        MPI, which could lead to runtime errors.

+        To prevent this, run the following Python code before using the Khiops
+        library in Jupyter notebooks within Conda environments:

+        ``` python
+        import os

+        from khiops import core as kh

+        kh.get_runner()._mpi_command_args[0] = os.path.join(

+            os.path.dirname(kh.get_runner().khiops_path), "mpiexec"

+        )
+        ```

+        This ensures that the MPI support specific to the Conda environment is
+        used and any potential MPI compatibility issue is thus avoided.

 <br>